Projects & Programs

 LUNA

-LUNA program logo - eagle and condor over mountiansBy the light of the moon, we are Lighting Up Native Aspirations (LUNA) for health research careers
+By the light of the moon, we are Lighting Up Native Aspirations (LUNA) for health research careers

-Applications for Cohort 5 will open on October 15, 2023 and close December 31, 2023.
+Applications for Cohort 6 opened October 29, 2024 and will close December 30, 2024.
 Open until filled.

 The LUNA program is built of a strong network of highly trained Indigenous scholars dedicated to culturally relevant research who are contributing to ameliorating health disparities among Indigenous populations.
 This program provides a unique interdisciplinary training opportunity in Indigenous health and health disparities research.
-Trainees will have access to scientific mentors across fields (e.g., life sciences, neuroscience, psychology, public health) as well as in-depth experiences with critical substantive training areas that they may not have exposure to in more traditional biomedical, clinical, or behavioral research programs.
+Trainees will have access to scientific mentors across fields (e.g., life sciences, neuroscience, psychology, public health) and in-depth experiences with critical substantive training areas that they may not have exposure to in more traditional biomedical, clinical, or behavioral research programs.
 International sites and preceptors include:

 The LUNA program will highlight the development and evaluation of a culturally-based health promotion and disease prevention intervention that addresses co-occurring health, substance use, and traumatic stress problems.
 Additionally, training in culturally-grounded experimental design, RCTs, survey research (particularly culturally-based measurement development and sampling among rural and small populations); and qualitative methods as well as the use of current scientific and analytical methods will be stressed.